librenms/librenms/doc/Extensions/Services.md

 poll the local LibreNMS server it's running on, regardless of which device you add it to.

+You can also add Service Templates which are applied Device Groups.

 ## Performance data

 By default, the check-services script will collect all performance